 - Take a photograph of your poem.
 Perhaps you would like to include your favourite biscuits in the photo!

 - Upload the photo via this website.
-You should do this before 18th December 2020.

 - Download your certificates for completing the worksheets.

 *If would like to share the poem via instagram or twitter account do so using @notesfromabiscuittin or #notesfromabiscuittin.
 Please note, if you wish to have your poem considered for publication you must also upload it via this website.*

 These worksheets are aimed at children and teenagers aged 6 and up.